-So instead, let’s talk about making maple bacon donuts.
+Let's talk about making the easiest maple bacon donuts ever.

-They’re maple-y and bacon-y and remind me of Vermont.
-I suppose it helps that I used Vermont Smoke & Cure bacon and Grade A medium amber maple syrup from Cold Hollow Cider Mill.
+They're soft, fluffy, sweet and savory, maple-y and bacon-y and remind me of Vermont.
+I suppose it helps that I used Vermont Smoke & Cure bacon and Grade A medium amber maple syrup from Vermont as part of this recipe.

 Want to know the shortcut?
 Use canned biscuits.
 I’ll give you a minute to pick your jaw up off the floor.